UdacityLabs/Udacity/CloudArchitect/Course3/Project/README.md

 Create a resource group with name rg-hrlegal.

 **c) Deploy:** <br/>
-Deploy the file to rg-hrlegal resource group by providing the AzureUserName, AzurePassword and UniqueID.
+Deploy the file to rg-hrlegal resource group by providing your AzureUserName, AzurePassword and the UniqueID.

 ------------------------------------------------------------------